ROBOTEAMCRV/roboteamCRV/README.md

 - The wheels are made of rubber, four in number, with measurements of 6.6 cm in diameter and 3.5 cm thick.

-- Upper Base: 26 cm long and 19 cm wide, in the front and central part of this base, the support for the **Huskylens** camera is located.
+- Upper Base: 26 cm long and 19 cm wide, in the front and central part of this base, the support for the **HuskyLens** camera is located.
 Next is a **2x18650** battery holder to power the **Arduino Mega** microprocessor board which is located in the central part of this base, followed by a second **4x18650** battery holder.